Smile-SA/X-Bi/README.md

 #### 2. Connect API to X-BI

-To use x-bi you will need an api.
-The API serves as a communication interface between the components, you need a data source to power x-bi.
+To use X-BI you will need an API.
+The API serves as a communication interface between the components, you need a data source to power X-BI.
 For the example, you can use the **[rating-operator](https://git.rnd.alterway.fr/overboard/5gbiller/rating-operator-api)** or **[X-BI-test-data API](https://git.rnd.alterway.fr/overboard/x-bi/x-bi-test-data)**

-#### How to configure api information in x-bi?
+#### How to configure API information in X-BI?

 Open ```src/uiConfiguration.js``` file, look for ```apiInfo``` properties if you can't find it, you need to create it and follow this example to fill the api information:

 ```
-"apiInfo": {
+"APIInfo": {
     "url": "http://localhost:5012/",
     "login": "http://localhost:5012/login_user",
     "logout": "http://localhost:5012/login_user",